WilliamY97/LearningJournal/uWaterloo/ECE290/TortLaw.md

 '''

 ```
-Architects and engineers are bound to possess a reasonable amount ofskill in the art or profession they exercise for reward, and to use areasonable amount of care and diligence in the carrying out of workwhich they undertake, including the preparation of plans and specifications.
+Architects and engineers are bound to possess a reasonable amount of skill in the art or profession they exercise for reward, and to use areasonable amount of care and diligence in the carrying out of workwhich they undertake, including the preparation of plans and specifications.
 ```
 - For this reason, liability insurance is **highly** recommended.